helix-collective/hx-deploy-tool/docs/userguide/2-stepbystepexamples/1-basic-example.md

 This means that you need to have docker-compose installed on your machine, and that it needs access to whichever docker repository your image is stored in.

 You will also need a location to store your release archives, your logs, and a location where the releases will be unpacked.
-Make sure all the locations have the neccesary rights (and exist), and specify them in the config file.
+Make sure all the locations have the necessary rights (and exist), and specify them in the config file.

 ## 1.3.
 Prepare the configuration files